-- a.
-Limit Council's ability to vary a special rate or charge so that any property's contribution is increased by 10% or more without in effect recommencing the process; - b.
-Require an installment plan for schemes involving capital works with installments payable over at least 4 years; and - c.
-Limit the interest component of installments to a maximum of 1% greater than the Council's borrowing rate.
+- Important amendments to the Act that have been introduced over time include: Limit the maximum proportion of the cost that could be recovered from owners to a proportion less than or equal to the Benefit Ratio; and - 2.
+Restricted Council's ability to recover more than 2/3rds of the cost if the owners of more than 50% of the properties object. - 3.
+Limit Council's ability to vary a special rate or charge so that any property's contribution is increased by 10% or more without in effect recommencing the process; - Require an instalment plan for schemes involving capital works with instalments payable over at least 4 years; and - Limit the interest component of instalments to a maximum of 1% greater than the Council's borrowing rate.

-This policy is to be read in conjunction with Sections 163 - 166 and Section 221 of the Local Government Act 1989.
+This policy is to be read in conjunction with Sections 163 - 166 and Section 221 of the Local Government Act 1989 and the associated Ministerial Guidelines